 16 – High Altitude Sickness

-Travelling through Tibet in 2015 the exposure to altitudes of 3,650 meters (approximately 11,970 feet) and higher above sea level was hard.
+Traveling through Tibet in 2015 the exposure to altitudes of 3,650 meters (approximately 11,970 feet) and higher above sea level was hard.
 Even with a progressive increase in altitude over a couple of weeks coming from Kunming (1,892 meters) to Shangri-La (3,160 meters) otherwise known as Diqing, Yunnan, China.

 According to Dr. Ho, Shilajit, the purified resin of what is referred to locally as Chao-Tong or Wu Ling Zhi can help with altitude sickness, and is relied upon by many in the region and further north into various Tibetan Autonomous Prefectures and beyond.

-Dr Ho’s clinic in Baisha Village was at approximately 2,200 meters above sea level.
+Dr. Ho’s clinic in Baisha Village was approximately 2,200 meters above sea level.
 At this time we were speaking about many topics and his opinion towards certain practices.
 In the video below he spoke briefly about cancer and diabetes.
 I loved the positive mindset communicated in his prescriptions, which he kindly let me photograph.

 During the first three days while in Lhasa, Tibet, I found that I was struggling with the simplest of things as a result of the altitude.
 Bending over and putting on shoes was followed by sitting down for a moment, then slowly moving to a standing position.
 In fact, anything that required me to bend over caused significant dizziness at this altitude.

-I flicked through my diary notes where I had recorded information about the herbal remedies that Dr. Ho had suggested, and made my way to one of the pharmacies that carried this.
+I flicked through my diary notes where I had recorded information about the herbal remedies that Dr. Ho had suggested and made my way to one of the pharmacies that carried this.
 It was in a capsule where I had Shilajit in a powdered form with other herbs that I found relief from the effects of the high altitude sickness.
 This proved to be very effective all the way up to Everest Base Camp 1, and back to Lhasa again.

-Interestingly, others travelling with me were relying on prescription medication for high altitude sickness which provided them with no relief.
+Interestingly, others traveling with me were relying on prescription medication for high altitude sickness which provided them with no relief.
 I was aware that exposure to higher altitudes without suitable acclimation can trigger a range of symptoms, including: